 In 2013, Germany was in the top position worldwide with a recycle rate of 65% because there are fees for inadequate recycling waste management.
 Moreover a 60 liter bin costs $8.87.
 The fee increases as the bin gets larger, and also if the waste is not sorted properly.
 Apart from that dead animals are rendered for fat, as part of the recycling program.
 Hence this is a comprehensive recycle program.

-Drops App - Statistics and Achievements.
-What gets measured gets managed!
-Have a look at the quick overview of Drops-App. [...]
+Drops App - daily recycling.
+Example with existing product Have a look at the quick overview of Drops-App.
+In this article you [...]

 Do you know recycling directly affects your health?
 Although recycling may sound strictly like a way of conserving the environment, it has extensive benefits for [...]

 All these fancy terms: reduce, upcycle, zero-waste… but what do they all mean and can everyone do it?
 Absolutely.
 What is recycling?
 Everybody [...]